AchilleSalaun/starter-academic/content/publication/2021_thesis/index.md

 ---
-title: "Log analysis via space-time pattern matching"
+title: "Alarm prediction in networks via space-time pattern matching and machine learning"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here